 - Install the MonsterInsights AMP Addon

-You can track your AMP-enabled pages with Google Analytics, but it’s quite a complex task for beginners.
-That is because AMP uses a separate analytics snippet than your standard Google Analytics tracking code.
+You can track your AMP-enabled pages with Google Analytics, but the setup can be a confusing task for beginners.
+That’s because AMP uses a separate analytics snippet than your standard Google Analytics tracking code.

-You’d have to actually modify the Google Analytics tracking code manually.
+To set up AMP tracking without a plugin, your developer would have to modify the Google Analytics tracking code manually.
 Even then, sometimes it still requires additional troubleshooting to get it to work right.

-But thankfully, MonsterInsights can help you easily add Google Analytics to AMP pages with just a couple of clicks.
+Thankfully, MonsterInsights can help you easily set up AMP tracking in Google Analytics and WordPress with just a couple of clicks.
 With our Google AMP addon, you can accurately track your web traffic.

 Here are a few key features of the MonsterInsights Google AMP addon: